data-for-change/anyway/README.md

   * bash: `export DATABASE_URL='sqlite:///local.db'`
   * windows shell: `set DATABASE_URL=sqlite:///local.db`

-1. First time, create tables: `python main.py init_db`
+1. First time, create tables: `alembic upgrade head`
 1. Optionally, get the [complete accidents file](https://drive.google.com/file/d/0B4yX8HDe1VaTdWdPMXV5c2gycW8/view?usp=sharing) after sending a permission request, and extract it into `/static/data/lms`.
 Otherwise, you'll use the [example accidents file](https://drive.google.com/file/d/0B4yX8HDe1VaTSjNMUXYyeW4yQkk/view?usp=sharing) that you already got with the code, so no need to get it again.
 1. Populate the data (markers etc.): `python main.py process cbs`: this will take less than an hour if you're using the example files (default), but if you have the complete data it may take several